DARE PHOTOGRAPHY • UK-WIDE NIGERIAN WEDDINGS

 Outfits, accessories, family energy, calm portraits.

-Entrances, blessings, traditions, vows.
+Entrances, blessings, introductions, vows.

 Elders first, then bridal party, then friends.

-Grand entrance, money spray, speeches, first dance.
+Grand entrance, money spray, speeches, dance floor moments.

 For London-specific venue logistics, use: Nigerian Wedding Photographer in London.